tamberg/fhnw-idb/data-acquisition/Python/dht/README.md

 2. Download the file [`dht.py`](dht.py) on to your Raspberry Pi.

-   This is a small python app using the DHT sensor, which is connected to PIN D16, to read out the temperature and humidity and to print  these values to the console, including a timestamp.
+   This is a small python program using the DHT sensor, which is connected to PIN D16, to read out the temperature and humidity and to print these values to the console, including a timestamp.

+   Note that this program has no main loop.

-3. Run the app with
+3. Run the program with

    ```shell
    $ python3 dht.py
    09:19:45,25,53
    ```

-   As you can see, the sensor is read just once, but the values are separated by a comma, what will be the base to create a cvs file for Excel.
+   As you can see, the sensor is read just once.
+The values are separated by a comma, to be prepared to create a cvs file for Excel.

-### Create Excel file (format csv)
+## Create Excel file (format csv)

 The console output can be redirected into a file, with: